SamHCoco/Design-Patterns/README.md

 **Creational**: Design patterns for instantiating objects.

-**Structural**: Design patterns for how classes and objects can be composed.
+**Structural**: Design patterns focused on easing design by examining how classes inherit and how they can be composed with other classes, by examining their relationships.

 **Behavioural**: Design patterns for handling interaction between objects.